-The Cornwall Music Festival is very excited to announce that, in 2022 when the festival hopefully returns, the Concerto Class will be a very special event.
+The Cornwall Music Festival is very excited to announce that, in 2022 by arrangement with the Radford Trust, the Concerto Class will feature a world premiere of...

-The Concerto will be a new commission, premiered at the festival Gala concert.
-It will celebrate the work of three inspiring musicians and their links with the Radford Trust and the Cornwall Music Festival.
+The Concerto will celebrate the work of three inspiring musicians and their links with the Radford Trust and the Cornwall Music Festival.
 A fund has been set up to raise money to commission composer Ian Stephens to write a chamber concerto for Clarinet.
 It will celebrate the lives and contribution to music in Cornwall of Thea King, Jane Fletcher and Jennet Campbell.